NuGet/NuGetDocs/NuGet.Docs/Create/Nuspec-Reference.md

     </tr>
     <tr>
         <td><code>version</code></td>
         <td>The range of versions acceptable as a dependency.
 Typically this is just a version number which represents a minimum version.
-However a more explicit <a href="versioning#Specifying_Version_Ranges_in_.nuspec_Files">version range syntax</a> is supported.</td>
+However a more explicit <a href="versioning#Specifying-Version-Ranges-in-.nuspec-Files">version range syntax</a> is supported.</td>
     </tr>
 </table>